FIRE STATION & COMMUNITY HALL. ONONDAGA NATION

 “We really wanted to incorporate the walking gently on Mother Earth in designing the heating and cooling systems,”

 explains Ashley McGraw Principal Andrew Schuster.
-“This firehouse is equipped with an array of solar panels that can provide 100KW of power, ten wells were dug 400 feet to provide geothermal heating and cooling, radiant flooring in the truck bays warms them efficiently, and the use of natural light to reduces the need to turn on the LED lighting.
-The building is designed to produce as much renewable energy as it uses during an annual basis.
+“This firehouse is equipped with an array of solar panels that can provide 100KW of power, ten wells are dug 400 feet to provide geothermal heating and cooling, radiant flooring in the truck bays warms them efficiently, and the use of natural light reduces the need to turn on the LED lighting.
+The building is designed to produce as much renewable energy as it uses on an annual basis.
 Our computer models show a net-zero energy building.”

 Tsha’thoñswatha’ has some major improvements over the old firehouse.